Nelson brings energy, ideals to race for 21st Congressional District

 The youngest member of New York’s 21st Congressional District race has been running the longest.

-Twenty-nine-year-old Democratic candidate Patrick Nelson, of Stillwater, announced his bid for Congress on Jan.
+Twenty-eight-year-old Democratic candidate Patrick Nelson, of Stillwater, announced his bid for Congress on Jan.
 19, 2017, the last day of Barack Obama’s term in the White House.
 Even before Rep. Elise Stefanik took the oath for her second two-year term, Nelson became her first challenger to enter the race.

 Now, over a year later, he continues to run on a vision of a government that shrugs off corruption and works for citizens’ freedoms and opportunities.